JACKSON HAS 2000 BASEBALL CARDS IN HIS COLLECTION

 Aside from Chipper Jones cards, Jackson sought out notable rookie cards, records cards featuring milestone achievements, and cards of his favorite players from past eras.
 He enjoyed learning the history and statistical accomplishments of the all-time greats like Babe Ruth, Willie Mays, and Hank Aaron.
 Jackson also appreciated the modern superstars in the game during his youth like Ken Griffey Jr., Barry Bonds, and Alex Rodriguez.

-Read also: BOX OF 1993 TOPPS BASEBALL CARDS
+Read also: TOPPS 1952 BASEBALL CARDS CHECKLIST

 As his collection grew, Jackson delved deeper into card valuations, conditions grades, and the trading market.
 He kept detailed records on Beckett Price Guides and consulted recent eBay sales to estimate the worth of each card in his collection.
 The rarest and most valuable cards included a mint condition Chipper Jones rookie from 1991 worth around $500 in today’s market.
 He also possessed a near perfect 1973 Hank Aaron record breaker card valued at over $1,000.